L. F. W. Andrews: Second Universalist Church of Philadelphia

 In November 1832, Andrews was invited to become the pastor of the Callowhill Street Universalist Church in Philadelphia, Pennsylvania.
 Organized just ten years earlier, the Callowhill Street Church was one of two Universalist churches in the city.
 The other, located on Lombard Street, was served by Rev. Abel C. Thomas.

 In March 1833, Andrews commented on the vitality of his church: "I delivered an address to the Young Men, and though the whole lower floor of the church was reserved from them, hundreds went away for want of a room."

 Andrews remained at the Callowhill Street Church for about a year.
 In October 1833, he resigned from his pastorate, intending to preach in Augusta, Georgia.
 This move south was neither unexpected nor unprecedented.
 Before accepting the Callowhill Street Church pastorate, Andrews had announced that he had hoped to spend the fall and winter of 1832 preaching in Georgia and South Carolina.
 Three years earlier, in 1830, Rev. Allen Fuller, a Massachusetts minister, moved to South Carolina in response to a call from the newly constituted South Carolina Universalist State Convention for "brethren in the Northern States" to relocate to the South and aid in the spread of Universalism.
 From 1830 to 1861, the South would witness a significant expansion of Universalism.
 Andrews would be involved in that expansion as a minister and publisher.

 Early Years in the South

-There was no indication that Andrews planned to settle in Augusta permanently.
+There was no indication that Andrews planned to settle in Augusta, Georgia, permanently.
 In fact, he departed just two months later in December 1833.
 There is speculation that the city's few Universalists had invited Andrews in the hopes of establishing a Universalist society or a joint society with the city's Unitarians.
 A Unitarian church had been organized in the city in 1827 with Rev. Stephen Bulfinch serving as minister during Andrews's visit.
 Andrews preached in Bulfinch's church.
 Upon his departure, Andrews observed that the prospects of forming a Universalist society in the city were "at present weak."
 He offered comfort that the city Universalists did have the "ministrations of a very amiable young man of the Unitarian order."